aws/aws-encryption-sdk-dafny/AwsEncryptionSDK/runtimes/net/README.md

 To build, the AWS Encryption SDK requires the most up to date version of [Dafny](https://github.com/dafny-lang/dafny) on your PATH.

-The AWS Encryption SDK targets frameworks [`net48`](https://docs.microsoft.com/en-us/dotnet/standard/frameworks#supported-target-frameworks).
+The AWS Encryption SDK targets frameworks [`net48` and `net6.0`](https://docs.microsoft.com/en-us/dotnet/standard/frameworks#supported-target-frameworks).
-Tests and test vectors target frameworks `net6.0`.
-In all cases, `net48` and newer .NET Framework versions are only supported on Windows.
 To build and test the AWS Encryption SDK, you must install the following .NET tools:

 * [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or newer